Medical Malpractice Cases Involving Childbirth Result in Ever-Growing PayoutsMay 3, 2018

 According to the World Health Organization, it is about twice as likely that a mother will die following childbirth in the United States than it is in Canada or the United Kingdom.
 American mothers are four times more likely to die from childbirth than mothers in Scandinavian countries such as Sweden or Finland.
 What’s more, a recent NPR special series that was six months in the making suggests that U.S. maternal mortality rates might be almost double what the WHO statistics report.
 Many families of deceased new mothers impugn the quality of healthcare they received from hospitals, citing negligence and diagnostic errors.
 Successful lawsuits of this kind frequently lead to seven- and eight-figure legal settlements.

-In recent months, a Minnesota court awarded $20 million to the family of Nicole Bermingham, who died in 2013 shortly after she gave birth to her son at a Minneapolis hospital.
+In recent months, a Minnesota court awarded $20 million in to the family of Nicole Bermingham, who died in 2013 shortly after she gave birth to her son at a Minneapolis hospital.
 After mother and baby were discharged, Bermingham returned to the hospital with classic signs of sepsis.
 An ER nurse ignored her laboratory results and sent her home, telling her she had a urinary tract infection—even though a urine test proved the theory false.
 Bermingham was dead within hours.
 The $20 million which the jury in the case awarded to her family is thought to be the largest wrongful death settlement in Minnesota’s history.

 Another pending maternal death case involves the family of Lauren Bloomstein, who died after giving birth to a daughter at Monmouth Medical Center in Long Branch, New Jersey in 2017.
 Bloomstein was a neo-natal nurse at the facility.
 Her husband, a doctor, is suing the hospital because her OB-GYN reportedly insisted Bloomstein had acid reflux when she should have been diagnosed with HELLP syndrome, a rare variant of pre-eclampsia involving liver failure and extremely high blood pressure.
 After the staff failed to take Bloomstein’s blood pressure for more than eight hours, she had a hemorrhagic stroke and died.